kyleschmitz/javawpg/Class04/java.md

 ### Input

 * To read in data from the cosole, the commands are slightly more complicated for Java.
-* When using `Scanner` for input, you need the following line at the top of your application:
+* We will be using a class for input called `Scanner`.
+When using `Scanner` for input, you need the following line at the top of your application:

 ```java
 import java.util.Scanner;